AbigailShockey/dryadReport/README.md

-# sequencingAnalysisReport
+# Sequence Analysis Report
-Generate a sequencing analysis report using R and Docker
+These scripts generate a sequencing anlysis report using R and Docker